Walls of Constantinople: Golden Gate

-Curiously, while the legend has not been reported by any known Byzantine author, an investigation of the surviving holes wherein the metal letters were riveted verified its accuracy.
+While the legend has not been reported by any known Byzantine author, an investigation of the surviving holes wherein the metal letters were riveted verified its accuracy.
 It also showed that the first line stood on the western face of the arch, while the second on the eastern.
 According to the current view, this refers to the usurper Joannes (r.
 423–425), while according to the supporters of the traditional view, it indicates the gate's construction as a free-standing triumphal arch in 388–391 to commemorate the defeat of the usurper Magnus Maximus (r.
-383–388), and which was only later incorporated into the Theodosian Walls.
+383–388) and was only later incorporated into the Theodosian walls.

 The gate, built of large square blocks of polished white marble fitted together without cement, has the form of a triumphal arch with three arched gates, the middle one larger than the two others.
 The gate is flanked by large square towers, which form the 9th and 10th towers of the inner Theodosian wall.
 With the exception of the central portal, the gate remained open to everyday traffic.
 The structure was richly decorated with numerous statues, including a statue of Theodosius I on an elephant-drawn quadriga on top, echoing the Porta Triumphalis of Rome, which survived until it fell down in the 740 Constantinople earthquake.
 Other sculptures were a large cross, which fell in an earthquake in 561 or 562; a Victory, which was cast down in the reign of Michael III; and a crowned Fortune of the city.
 In 965, Nikephoros II Phokas installed the captured bronze city gates of Mopsuestia in the place of the original ones.

 The main gate itself was covered by an outer wall, pierced by a single gate, which in later centuries was flanked by an ensemble of reused marble reliefs.
 According to descriptions of Pierre Gilles and English travelers from the 17th century, these reliefs were arranged in two tiers, and featured mythological scenes, including the Labours of Hercules.
 These reliefs, lost since the 17th century with the exception of some fragments now in the Istanbul Archaeological Museum, were probably put in place in the 9th or 10th centuries to form the appearance of a triumphal gate.
 According to other descriptions, the outer gate was also topped by a statue of Victory, holding a crown.